-Dyslipidemia is the medical name for cholesterol problems - sometimes (although not accurately) called "high cholesterol".
+Dyslipidemia is the medical name for abnormal lipid quantities in the bloodstream - sometimes (although not precisely accurately) called high cholesterol.
 Strictly speaking, dyslipidemia is a disorder of metabolism related to lipoprotein.
 Although called a disorder, it is extremely common in modern society.
 Dyslipidemia is when the blood test indicates high total cholesterol, high LDL bad cholesterol, low HDL good cholesterol, or high levels of triglycerides.
 A broader definition could include elevated levels of other fatty materials or even too-low levels cholesterol and triglycerides, but as a practical matter, these rarely cause concern to doctors in the United States.
 It is TC, HDL, LDL, and triglycerides that people pay attention to.

 The lipid profile is done from a blood sample, and in particular the plasma portion of the blood.
 Plasma is the liquid part of the blood, without the red and white cells.
 You sometimes hear the number called plasma cholesterol or serum cholesterol.

 There are no firm numbers indicating dyslipidemia and indeed the guidelines for doctors have changed over the years, reflecting changing consensus of what counts as a problem.
 If treatment is subjectively deemed to be beneficial, the patient can be said to have dyslipidemia.
 Treatment options include changes in diet, changes in exercise routines, and medications.
-Statins are among the medications used to affect dyslipidemia.
-Other drugs include fibric acids, nicotinic acid, and bile acid sequestrants.
+Statins are among the medications used to address dyslipidemia.
+Other drugs include fibrates, nicotinic acid, and bile acid sequestrants.

 When you have your blood taken and a lipid profile done at the doctor's office, they usually measure total cholesterol (TC), high-density cholesterol (HDL), low-density cholesterol (LDL), and triglycerides.

 Statins reduce triglyceride levels about 10% to 20%.
-The higher the triglyrceride level, the more the percentage effect.
-Statins tend to be highly effective in lowering TC and LDL but the increase of HDL is modest.
+The higher the triglyceride level, the bigger the percentage reduction.
+Statins tend to be highly effective in lowering TC and LDL but improvements in HDL levels are modest.